 I know that some people would like to put freebirthers in a metaphorical box along with other groups of people who they see as extreme and ‘out there’, but there’s nothing particularly extreme about many of the freebirthing women that I have met.
 In fact, some of them remind me of something Caitlin Moran wrote in The Times magazine a few months ago about how, in reality, feminists aren’t radical, bra-burning man haters; they are normal women going about their normal business muttering tiredly, “I’m so tired of this sh*t”.

 Same goes, in my humble experience, for quite a few of the women who decide to freebirth.
-They aren’t poster girls for taking risks with your baby.
+They aren’t poster women for taking risks with your baby.
 They’re not hippy, chanting, granola-eaters who don’t care whether their babies live or die.
 Far from it.
-These women – and their families – often feel that their babies will be safer away from mainstream medicine and its drugs, interruptions and interventions.
+Some of these women – and their families – feel that their babies will be safer away from mainstream medicine and its drugs, interruptions and interventions.
 They are normal (inasmuch as any of us want to be called that), caring and deeply committed women who are sick of being told how, when and where they have to give birth, worn down from being told their bodies aren’t up to the job and fed up with being told that professional perceptions of risk are more valid than their own worldview.
-And yes, tired from living in a world where, the minute you become pregnant, the media has the right to tell you what you can and can’t eat, drink and smoke, total strangers seem to feel they are allowed to touch your belly and anyone who has the right bit of paper and a white coat or a blue tunic feels they can put their fingers inside you anytime they deem it necessary.
+And yes, tired from living in a world where, the minute you become pregnant, some of those working in the media have the right to tell you what you can and can’t eat, drink and smoke, total strangers seem to feel they are allowed to touch your belly and anyone who has the right bit of paper and a white coat or a blue tunic thinks they can put their fingers inside you anytime they deem it necessary.

 It’s not OK.

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.